sunfounder/Sunfounder_Smart_Video_Car_Kit_for_RaspberryPi/html_server/README.md

  - Control the car direction by rotate your phone, like a steering wheel.
  - Control the car forward/backward by the up/down arrow on the left.
  - Control the camera pan/tile by the up/down/left/right arrow on the right. and set the camera back to default position by the middle dot.
+ - Change the motor speed by the bar under the camera view